Dawn O'Porter: Television career

-Porter attempted to slim down to a size zero by using drastic dieting regimes for the BBC documentary Super Slim Me.
-Porter presented the product-testing section of How to Look Good Naked on Channel 4.
+O'Porter attempted to slim down to a size zero by using drastic dieting regimes for the BBC documentary Super Slim Me.
+She presented the product-testing section of How to Look Good Naked on Channel 4.

-In 2008, Porter presented a BBC Three series of four documentary films, Dawn...
+In 2008, O'Porter presented a BBC Three series of four documentary films, Dawn...
 (14 February–6 March), exploring attitudes to nudity, lesbianism, dating and pregnancy (including childbirth).
-Porter appeared in Seriously Dirty Dancing, a tribute to her favourite film Dirty Dancing, for Channel 5.
+O'Porter appeared in Seriously Dirty Dancing, a tribute to her favourite film, Dirty Dancing, for Channel 5.

 Later that year, she made a four-part series called Extreme Wife for Channel 4.
-In the first programme, Dawn Porter: Free Lover (30 September 2008), Porter travelled to San Diego, California, to investigate polyamory, then she travelled to former Germany to visit ZEGG in Belzig, a German free love commune.
+In the first programme, Dawn Porter: Free Lover (2008), O'Porter travelled to San Diego, California, to investigate polyamory, then she travelled to former Germany to visit ZEGG in Belzig, a German free love commune.
 The programme highlighted the world of free love, such as ritual sensuous oil sessions with naked people covered in warm olive oil, and included discussions with the people who lived in the commune.
 It premiered with 1.75m viewers (10.7% share).

-In the second programme, Dawn Porter: Mail Order Bride (7 October 2008), Porter travelled to Odesa, Ukraine, with a group of American men in their search for a partner.
-The third programme, Dawn Porter: Geisha Girl (14 October 2008), saw Porter travel to Kyoto, Japan, and spend a week in a geisha house.
-In the fourth and final programme, Dawn Porter: Polygamist's Wife (21 October 2008), Porter investigated women who are prepared to share their husbands with other women.
+In the second programme, Dawn Porter: Mail Order Bride, O'Porter travelled to Odesa, Ukraine, with a group of American men in their search for a partner.
+The third programme, Dawn Porter: Geisha Girl, saw O'Porter travel to Kyoto, Japan, and spend a week in a geisha house.
+In the fourth and final programme, Dawn Porter: Polygamist's Wife, O'Porter investigated women who are prepared to share their husbands with other women.
 This included a stay in Centennial Park, Arizona, US.

-In February 2009, Porter narrated the BBC Three series Undercover Princes.

-In May 2009, it was announced that Porter would present a documentary, The Booby Trap, exploring breast cancer, for Sky1.
+In 2009, O'Porter narrated the BBC Three series Undercover Princes.
+In 2009 she presented documentary, The Booby Trap, exploring breast cancer, for Sky1.
 The show aired on 6–7 July 2009, under the title My Breasts Could Kill Me.
 It premiered with 181,000 viewers (0.9% share).

-Porter has her own television production company Hot Patootie TV.
+O'Porter has her own television production company Hot Patootie TV.

-On 11 November 2011, Porter made an appearance in Derren Brown – The Experiments entitled "The Secret of Luck" and later filmed six episodic advertisements for Andrex Washlets.
+In 2011, O'Porter made an appearance in Derren Brown – The Experiments entitled "The Secret of Luck" and later filmed six episodic advertisements for Andrex Washlets.
 She appeared in E4 drama Skins and has appeared on the television show Balls of Steel.

-In 2012, Porter organised an Oxfam "get together" alongside friend Gemma Cairney, and raised money for Oxfam by selling clothing previously owned by celebrities.
+In 2012, O'Porter organised an Oxfam "get together" alongside friend Gemma Cairney, and raised money for Oxfam by selling clothing previously owned by celebrities.

-In 2014, Porter hosted and co-produced a series for Channel 4 called This Old Thing exploring vintage clothing.
-Porter hosts Soul Food on Munchies for Vice.
+In 2014, O'Porter hosted and co-produced a series for Channel 4 called This Old Thing exploring vintage clothing.
+O'Porter hosts Soul Food on Munchies for Vice.